Chhaya9ish/Data_analysis/README.md

 ## 🛠 Technologies Used

-- **Power BI** – for dashboard development and interactive visualizations.
+- **EXCEL** – for dashboard development and interactive visualizations.
 - **Excel/CSV** – for cleaning and handling sales data.

 ---